A Beam-Steering Reflectarray Antenna with Arbitrary Linear-Polarization Reconfiguration

-This part highlights the utilization of the phase constant effect to synthesize arbitrary LP waves through adjustment of the relative phase constants associated with LCP and RCP waves.

-Suppose there exists a dual-CP 1-bit RRA capable of steering the LCP and RCP beams independently.
-Since any arbitrary LP is composed of LCP and RCP components with identical amplitudes, when the dual-CP RRA is illuminated by an LP feed, it allows for independent manipulation of LCP and RCP beams, as shown in Fig. \ref{sche}.
-Then, let us examine a scenario in which the LCP and RCP scanning beams are directed towards the same direction.
-Mathematically, the LCP and RCP waves are represented as
+Suppose there exists a dual-CP 1-bit RRA capable of steering the LHCP and RHCP beams independently.
+Any arbitrary LP is composed of LHCP and RHCP components with identical amplitudes, but different phases.
+When an LP wave illuminates on the dual-CP RRA, the decomposed LHCP and RHCP beams can be manipulated independently, as shown in Fig. \ref{sche}.
+Then, let us examine a scenario in which the LHCP and RHCP scanning beams are directed towards the same direction.
+Mathematically, the LHCP and RHCP waves are represented as

+where $\varphi_{wL}$ and $\varphi_{wR}$ the phase of LHCP and RHCP waves, respectively.
 Suppose the amplitudes are equal, denoted as $A_0 = A_L = A_R$.
-Without loss of generality, let $\varphi_R=0^\circ$.
+Without loss of generality, let $\varphi_{wR}=0^\circ$.
 Combining the two CP waves, the synthesized wave is expressed as

-which demonstrates that the combination of these two CP waves can generate an LP wave without losing efficiency, and the LP state is determined by $\varphi_L$.
-Geometrically, Fig. \ref{compose} illustrates the generation of LP(0$^\circ$), LP(45$^\circ$), LP(90$^\circ$) and LP(135$^\circ$) waves by fixing the phase of the RCP wave and adjusting the phase of the LCP wave.
+which represents an LP wave with polarization along $\varphi_{wL}/2$.
+This demonstrates that the combination of these two CP waves can generate an LP wave without losing efficiency, and the LP state is determined by $\varphi_{wL}$.
+Geometrically, Fig. \ref{compose} illustrates the generation of LP(0$^\circ$), LP(45$^\circ$), LP(90$^\circ$) and LP(135$^\circ$) waves by fixing the phase of the RHCP wave and adjusting the phase of the LHCP wave.